flatironinstitute/stan-playground/README.md

 :warning: This is a very preliminary version.
 Not ready to be used seriously.

-Run Stan models in the browser
+Run Stan models locally in the browser

 ## Instructions